OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM03_SupplyChain.md

 #### Scenario #10: Model Merge/Format Conversion Service
   An attacker stages an attack with a model merge or format conversation service to compromise a publicly available access model to inject malware.
 This is an actual attack published by vendor HiddenLayer.
 #### Scenario #11: Reverse-Engineer Mobile App
   An attacker reverse-engineers an mobile app to replace the model with a tampered version that leads the user to scam sites.
-Users are encouraged to dowload the app directly via social engineering techniques.
+Users are encouraged to download the app directly via social engineering techniques.
 This is a "real attack on predictive AI" that affected 116 Google Play apps including popular security and safety-critical applications used for as cash recognition, parental control, face authentication, and financial service.
   (Ref. link: [real attack on predictive AI](https://arxiv.org/abs/2006.08131))
 #### Scenario #12: Dataset Poisoning
   An attacker poisons publicly available datasets to help create a back door when fine-tuning models.
 The back door subtly favors certain companies in different markets.